 Python was introduced to the ArcGIS community with ArcGIS 9.0.
 Since then, it has been accepted as the scripting language of choice for geoprocessing users and continues to grow.
 Each release has furthered the Python experience, providing you with more capabilities and a richer, more Python-friendly experience.

-Esri has fully embraced Python for ArcGIS and sees Python as the language that fulfills the needs of our user community.
-Here are just some of the advantages of Python:
+Esri has fully embraced Python for ArcGIS and sees Python as the language that fulfills the needs of the Esri user community.
+Here are some of the advantages of Python:

 - Easy to learn and excellent for beginners, yet superb for experts

 - Highly scalable, suitable for large projects or small one-off programs known as scripts

 If you are migrating Python code written against a version of ArcGIS Desktop (or ArcGIS Server or ArcGIS Engine), see Python migration for ArcGIS Pro.
 The primary differences are that ArcGIS Pro uses Python 3 and other ArcGIS products use Python 2, and ArcPy has some differences in the tools it includes; for example, the arcpy.mapping module is replaced by the arcpy.mp module.

 A suitable Python reference book is strongly recommended to augment the ArcPy-focused information you find here.
 For Python beginners, "Learning Python" by Mark Lutz and David Ascher, published by O’Reilly & Associates, and "Core Python Programming" by Wesley J. Chun, published by Prentice Hall, are both good introductions to the language and are not overwhelming in scope.
 There are many other books on Python and its uses, with new ones being released regularly, so explore what is available.
 The Python website has full documentation for Python, but it is concise and developer oriented.
 There is a large online Python community with many online resources that are accessible from the Python home page.